 The amount of protein, fat and carbs from this food is measured as a gram weight value although it is also useful to give the calories from these macronutrients.
 For this serving in your diet here are the macronutrient calories.
 From protein the number of calories is 2.1 (kcal).The number of calories from Fat is 1.0 (kcal).The total calories from carbohydrate is 3.9 (kcal).

-This list of 10 types of spinach, is brought to you by www.dietandfitnesstoday.com and ranges from Spinach, raw through to Spinach, canned, no salt added, solids and liquids where all food items are ranked by the content or amount per 100g.
+This list of 10 types of spinach, is brought to you by www.dietandfitnesstoday.com and ranges from Spinach, raw through to Spinach, canned, regular pack, solids and liquids where all food items are ranked by the content or amount per 100g.
 The nutritional potassium content can be scaled by the amount in grams, oz or typical serving sizes.
 Simply click on a food item or beverage from the list at the bottom of the page to give a full dietary nutritional breakdown to answer the question how much potassium in spinach.

 The list below gives the total potassium content in the 10 items from the general description 'spinach' each of which show the potassium amount as well as Sodium, Calories, Protein, Fat and Carbohydrate.
 The top 10 food items are shown in the graph below, to give a quick and easy dietary comparison for the different items, where each item is listed at the bottom of the page with a nutritional summary.

 The recommended daily allowance for potassium is actually an adequate intake.
 The RDA for all of the nutrition data listed on this page is for 4.7g per day which is for males and females between the ages of 14 and 70+.
 For children between the ages of 1-3 years it is 3.0g, for children between the ages of 4-8 years it is 3.8g, and for children between the ages of 9-13 years it is 4.5g.
 For women during lactation between the ages of 19-50 years the level is slightly higher at 5.1g.